ONSdigital/eq-terraform/README.md

   - Run `terraform destroy` to destroy your infrastructure environment

+## Updating infrastructure with new config

+After making changes to your terraform config you can update your environment rather than destroying and recreating:

+  - Run `terraform get --update` to import the updated modules to your local .terraform dir

+  - Run `terraform plan` to check the output of terraform

+  - Run `terraform apply` to apply the changes to your infrastructure environment

 ## Deploying a Survey Runner Branch

   1. You have to submit a github pull request for your branch